Pohádky z mechu a kapradí: History

-The series first premiered on Czechoslovak Television on October 6, 1968.
+The series is based on the book with the same title by Václav Čtvrtek.
+It premiered on Czechoslovak Television on October 6, 1968.
 The first season was shot in black and white, with the remainder of the series being shot in color.
 Due to its success, a second season spanning 13 episodes was produced in 1970.

-In 2014, Česká televize announced plans to colorize the first season by 2017.
-However, only the first 7 episodes were colorized and shown during 2018, with a 16:9 format being added as well.
+In 2014, Czech Television announced plans to colorize the first season by 2017.
+However, only the first 7 episodes were colorized and shown in 2018, with a 16:9 format being added as well.